JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 Check all the checkbox and click install.

 ![image3](./docs/image3.png)
+<br><br>

 After installing Anaconda, you should install CUDA and cuDNN.
 To use CUDA, you must have an NVIDIA graphics card that supports CUDA.
-You can check that your graphics card supports CUDA or not [here](https://www.geforce.com/hardware/technology/cuda/supported-gpus?field_gpu_type_value=all).
+You can check that your graphics card supports CUDA or not at [here](https://www.geforce.com/hardware/technology/cuda/supported-gpus?field_gpu_type_value=all).
+If you don't have CUDA supported graphics card, you have to use TensorFlow-CPU only.
+Then you can skip this step.

+If you checked your graphics card supports CUDA, now you should install CUDA 10.1 version.
+Make sure that you installed 10.1 version instead 10.2 version.
+TensorFlow do not supports 10.2 CUDA so you should install 10.1 CUDA.
+You can get [here](https://developer.nvidia.com/cuda-10.1-download-archive-base?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exenetwork).